Old Money Style Interior - Design: Key Elements and Inspiration

 -

-Emphasize soft, layered neutrals such as creams, taupes, and pale blues.
-Accentuate with muted jewel tones like deep emerald or burgundy for subtle richness.
-Use high-quality paints or textiles to avoid garishness - think refined, not flashy.
-This sets a soothing backdrop for your furnishings and art to shine.
+Emphasize soft, layered neutrals such as creams, taupes and pale blues.
+Accentuate with muted jewel tones (e.g., deep emerald or burgundy) for a subtle richness.
+Use high-quality paints and textiles, as the last thing you want is to look garish.
+This sets the stage for your furniture and decor to stand out.

 -